-From that moment on, the story of the monk spread rapidly within the circles of the Greek Air Force and soon, one pilot after the other flying over the area, flew closer to the ground to meet the monk’s waving.
+From that moment on, the story of the monk spread rapidly within the circles of the Hellenic Air Force, and, soon, one pilot after the other flying over the area flew closer to the ground to greet the monk.

 The hermit has now become a sort of patron or protector of pilots.
 He waves at them before they head to their air missions and waits for them to return and greet him in their own special way.
-Many pilots have visited the monk in his cell and presented him with souvenirs including an Air Force uniform with his name sewn on.
+Many pilots have visited the monk in his cell and presented him with souvenirs including an Air Force uniform with his name sewn on the garments.

-Monk Joseph is not fond of the media attention or flashlights, so he only shares his thoughts and words with the visiting pilgrims.
-He is one of the most well-known cantors of Mount Athos and often chants in churches and metropoles outside the monastic community of Athos, while he also attends religious fairs around the country.
+Joseph is not fond of media attention or flashlights, so he only shares his thoughts and words with the visiting pilgrims.
+He is one of the most well-known cantors of Mount Athos and often chants in churches and metropoles outside the monastic community of Athos.
+He also attends religious fairs around the country.

 “He is a saintly man, a biblical personality, who whenever anyone comes to meet him, opens a window to a world of goodness and love,” said George Vazouras, a pilot who visits him often.